jmhutchison/QGIS-Training-Manual/foreword/foreword.rst

 * Tim Sutton (tim@linfiniti.com) - Tim has overseen and guided the project and co-authored the PostgreSQL and PostGIS parts.
 Tim also authored the custom sphinx theme used for this manual.
-* Horst Düster (horst.duester@kappasys.ch ) - Horst co-authored the PostgreSQL
+* Horst Düster (horst.duester@kappasys.ch) - Horst co-authored the PostgreSQL
-  and PostGIS parts
+  and PostGIS parts.
+* Rachel Gordon (rachel@ausvet.com.au) - Rachel wrote the Animal Health part.
 * Marcelle Sutton (marcelle@linfiniti.com) - Marcelle provided proof reading
   and editorial advice during the creation of this work.